The Pros And Cons of Chlorine Bleach | Anyclean

 Pros

-• 1.
-Chlorine is extremely effective as bleach.
-A good soak in a solution of chlorine bleach (not concentrated bleach – that’s too tough on materials) will completely strip most stains from white cotton (the exceptions that this writer has encountered have been oil stains, and grass stains on cricket whites).
+• Chlorine is extremely effective as bleach.
+A good soak in a chlorine bleach solution (not concentrated bleach – that’s too tough on materials) will completely strip most stains from white cotton (the exceptions this writer has encountered have been oil stains and grass stains on cricket whites).
 Be careful what you soak in chlorine bleach.
 It strips colour completely, so chlorine should never come near coloured items.
 Also, read the care labels on anything that isn’t cotton to check for “do not use chlorine bleach” warnings.
-However, this bleaching action of chlorine makes it suitable for adding creative effects to darker coloured cotton clothing, e.g. acid-washing or reverse tie-dyeing denim jeans.
+However, this bleaching action of chlorine makes it suitable for adding creative effects to darker-coloured cotton clothing, e.g. acid-washing or reverse tie-dyeing denim jeans.

-• 2.
-Chlorine is a very effective germ-killer.
+• Chlorine is a very effective germ killer.
 It is three times as effective as bromine at killing nasties like E. coli and is six times as effective as iodine.
-This is why chlorine is added to water supplies and to swimming pools to prevent infections and water-borne diseases.
-It also kills amoebas and viruses as well as bacteria.
+This is why chlorine is added to water supplies and swimming pools to prevent infections and water-borne diseases.
+It also kills amoebas, viruses, and bacteria.

-This germ-killing and whitening ability make chlorine very good for soaking cloth nappies made from towelling or bleach (and chlorine bleach is usually cheaper than the oxidisation powders often sold for whitening nappies).
-It is also useful for killing germs around the toilet and in bathroom surfaces.
-Because chlorine does not bleach the colour out of plastics, it is very good for cleaning things like shower curtains.
-In solution, it can also be used to clean the insides of fridges and microwave ovens, but you will need to rinse well afterwards.
+This germ-killing and whitening ability makes chlorine very good for soaking cloth nappies from towelling or bleach (chlorine bleach is usually cheaper than oxidising powders often sold for whitening nappies).
+It is also helpful in killing germs around the toilet and on bathroom surfaces.
+Because chlorine does not bleach the colour out of plastics, it is perfect for cleaning things like shower curtains.
+It can also be used to clean the insides of fridges and microwave ovens, but you will need to rinse well afterwards.

 Cons

-• 1.
-Chlorine can be fatal if the gas in inhaled.
-You know how the fumes from swimming pools smell.
+• Chlorine can be fatal if the gas is inhaled.
+Do you know how the fumes from swimming pools smell?
 You need to be very careful when using chlorine in a small enclosed space where you are likely to have your head down low – the typical example would be if you are cleaning around the outside of a toilet.
 Chlorine gas is heavier than oxygen and sinks to the bottom of the room, and if the room is poorly ventilated, you can get in trouble.
+The gas can irritate the sensitive linings of the nose and throat, as well as the eyes.

-Chlorine-based gases are implicated in the destruction of the ozone layer and as a greenhouse gas.
+Chlorine-based gases are implicated in destroying the ozone layer and as a greenhouse gas.
 The most notorious offenders are CFCs (chlorofluorocarbons) in aerosols.
 Some of these are released by household bleach.

 About the author